A Little Kiss: "Zou Bisou Bisou"

 The episode includes a scene where Megan Draper serenades Don with a rendition of "Zou Bisou Bisou", which is a French Yé-yé song originally released in 1960 by Gillian Hills.
-Creator Matthew Weiner prepared Jessica Paré for her performance of "Zou Bisou Bisou" and gave her a detailed list of notes to help her.
+Matthew Weiner prepared Jessica Paré for her performance and gave her a detailed list of notes to help her.
 She worked with choreographer Marianne Ann Kellogg during three six-hour sessions to work out the dance routine.
-It took the actress about a week and a half to learn the entire routine.
-She recorded the actual song in a studio.
+It took the actress about a week and a half to learn the routine.
+She recorded the song in a studio.
 Paré said to reporters the day after the original episode airing, "It's been gathering a lot of really great attention.
 I can't believe I'm new on the show and one of the first things I have to do is an entire song and dance routine for the entire cast of Mad Men."
-Weiner characterized the dance as a symbol of the oncoming generation gap and "open sexuality".
+Weiner called the dance a symbol of the oncoming generation gap and "open sexuality".

 Alexandra Kaptik of The Wall Street Journal said "One of the most talked-about scenes...was Megan Draper's sultry performance..."
 Slate's Haglund described the song as "The centerpiece of the Mad Men season 5 premiere".
 Matthew Perpetua of Rolling Stone described the scene as "a highlight of the two-hour episode", stating that "Megan sings...for her husband, who can barely suppress his embarrassment and discomfort."
 Bill Keveney of USA Today said "Paré...had fans buzzing...with her character's sexy rendition..."
 Patrick Kevin Day of the Los Angeles Times stated that the scene "...has people talking", describing it as follows: "Pare...serenades her husband...with the sexy, slinky number "Zou Bisou Bisou" while wearing a barely there miniskirt."
 Lori Rackl of the Chicago Sun-Times noted that the performance was the talk the premiere and said: "Showing a lot of leg — and chutzpah — the new Mrs. Megan Draper (Jessica Paré) delivered a sexy serenade...purring the early '60s French pop song "Zou Bisou Bisou."
 The...performance made the unflappable Don Draper blush and his co-workers' jaws hit the floor..."
 Lauren Moraski of CBS News said "Probably one of the best scenes...took place when the new Mrs. Don Draper (Jessica Paré as Megan) sang an awkward-turned-sultry version of the French '60s pop song "Zou Bisou Bisou"..."
 Erin Carlson of The Hollywood Reporter described Paré's performance as "bizarre, come-hither burlesque", noting that she "...stunned partygoers who openly ogled her while the ad exec (Jon Hamm) squirmed with polite embarrassment."
 Ethan Sacks of the New York Daily News described the scene as "The sexy scene in which Megan serenades Don...with the song and transitions into a lap dance..."